FOLLOW US

 Water

 The Yapei Queen, a lake steamer, runs once weekly across Lake Volta between Akosombo and Yeji.
-Ferries connect at Yeji for Buipe and Makongo, both from which it is possible to arrange onward transportation to Tamale.
-Booking is advised and can be organised through the Volta River Authority (www.vra.com).
+Ferries connect at Yeji for Buipe and Makongo, both from which onward transportation to Tamale can be arranged.
+Please confirm the latest schedules and booking procedures on https://www.vra.com.

 A digital image at https://illuminoto.com